mrh1997/pytcc/README.md

 * Provides tcclib API as pythonic interface
 * Supports all major platforms:
    * Windows x86 and x64
-   * macOS x64 (does not support executable/library generation yet)
+   * macOS x64 (does not support executable/library generation yet and cannot find standard headers by default)
    * linux x64

 ## Roadmap
-* Create PIP Packages
+* Make it work on macOS without manually referring to the  headerfiles of XCode by adding the darwin headerfiles to the TCC package
-* Ensure that it works completely standalone (currently on linux and macos headerfiles from glibs/darwin are required; this means the GCC had to be installed)
+* Provide binary wheels for all win32, win64, macOS and linux on pypi
 * MAYBE: Extend TCC (and PyTCC) to provide access to AST

 # Howto Build